Heimerdingerzzz/Seismometer-Azimuth-Estimation/README.md

 # Seismometer-Azimuth-Estimation

-This This repository is used for work only.
+This repository is used for work only.

 Work Project : [Using Wavelet Filtering to Perform Seismometer Azimuth Calculation and Data Correction]